Fill your College Details

 5. Is Round Robin scheduling suitable for real-time systems?

 Round Robin cannot be given the right credit to offer a service to real-time systems, since it does not treat the procedures according to their deadline.
-Real-time systems use scheduling wherein RMS can be treated with great robustness, as this scheduling relates to timing constraints and urgency of the tasks.
+Real-time systems use scheduling wherein RMS can be treated with great robustness, as this scheduling relates to timing constraints and the urgency of the tasks.

 6. What is the Round Robin process scheduling in C?